ResearchComputing/Documentation/docs/clusters/alpine/quick-start.md

 3. Software can be loaded into the Alpine compute environment via the LMOD [module system](../../compute/modules.md), which allows users choose software from our pre-installed software stack.

-4. If you would like to use software that is not within our preinstalled stack your application must be compiled using `acompile`.
-More information about the `acompile` function can be found under our [partitions](./alpine-hardware.md#partitions) section.
+4. If you would like to use software that is not within our preinstalled stack, your application must be compiled using `acompile`.
+More information about the `acompile` command can be found under our [partitions](./alpine-hardware.md#partitions) section.